-The walls are made of brick with a gypsum drywall and painted CMU interior finish.

-Steel trusses support a pitched roof with a metal deck covered with asphalt shingles.
-Roof encloses semi conditioned space (e.g., a space that is not intentionally heated but escaping heat from HVAC equipment caused the space to be conditioned).
+The walls are made of concrete masonry units (CMUs), mostly with a textured wallboard interior finish.
+Steel trusses support a pitched roof with a wood deck covered with asphalt shingles.
+Roof encloses semi conditioned space (e.g., a space that is not intentionally heated but escaping heat from HVAC equipment causes the space to be conditioned).
 The thermal barrier is between this space and the conditioned space below.
-The northern section of the building has a flat roof surrounded by a parapet and clad with a white membrane

-Most of the windows are double glazed and have vinyl frames.
-The glass-to-frame seals are in good condition.
-The operable window weather seals are in good condition, showing little evidence of excessive wear.
-Exterior doors have aluminum frames and are in good condition with undamaged door seals.
+Most of the windows are single glazed and have aluminum frames.
+The glass-to-frame seals are in fair condition.
+The operable window weather seals are in fair condition, showing some evidence of excessive wear.
+Exterior doors have aluminum frames and are in fair condition with worn door seals.
 Degraded window and door seals increase drafts and outside air infiltration.